 As per Article IV-3 of the Constitution the Chair of the Trustee Ministry shall execute all legal papers pertaining to the Church.
 Such signature shall consist of the individual’s name followed by the phrase: “As Chairperson of the Trustees for the Highwater Congregational Church UCC”.
 If the Chair of Trustees is unable to fulfill responsibilities, the Council will appoint one of the members of the Trustee Ministry to temporarily fill the Trustee Chair during this time.

 Routine care, operation and maintenance by the trustees will be enumerated and funded by the budget adopted by the Congregation at its annual meeting.
-Each year the Trustees, with the assistance of the Treasurer and/or Church Administrator, will draft the budget for such works to be presented to the Congregation for discussion and approval.
+Each year the Trustees, with the assistance of the Treasurer and/or the Chair of Stewardship & Finance Ministry, will draft the budget for such works to be presented to the Congregation for discussion and approval.

 Proposals for minor alterations or modifications of the Church structures or facilities will be submitted with funding methodology, through the Church Council, to the Trustees prior to enactment.
 The Trustees will review the proposal to ensure building structural integrity will not be reduced; equipment capacity not exceeded; nor will the overall aesthetics of the Church be compromised.
 The Trustees may then approve, reject or suggest changes in the proposal.

-For Major Works, the Trustee Ministry will look to the Congregation for specific guidance regarding the acquisition of property; new construction; remodeling; major improvements; and major maintenance.
-Financial matters in support of such Major Works will be part of this guidance.
+For major works, the Trustee Ministry will look to the Congregation for specific guidance regarding the acquisition of property; new construction; remodeling; major improvements; and major maintenance.
+Financial matters in support of such major works will be part of this guidance.

 Disposition of equipment and fixtures determined, jointly by Trustees Ministry and the Church Council, to no longer be of use to the Church, will be made by the Trustees in a manner most beneficial to the Church.
 Disposition of real property or parts there-of shall be as directed by the Congregation and in accordance with the terms of the Constitution.